Fall-Back/Fall-Back.github.io/philistory/index.md

 Cutting the mustard
 -------------------

 What I wanted to do was only give these old browsers _just_ the HTML.
 No CSS at all.
 At least that way it would only look unstlyed, not broken.
 “Just.
 Not.
 Broken.” became a bit of mantra for me from that point on - the fundamental guiding principle when nothing else could be acheived - at least things wouldn't be broken.
-After a lot of thinking, reading, researching and agonizing, I decided that thew only way I was going to be able to reliably was to use JS to feature detect the browsers capabilities and only load the CSS if the browser wasn't going to have problem with it.
+After a lot of thinking, reading, researching and agonizing, I decided that the only way I was going to be able to reliably was to use JS to feature detect the browsers capabilities and only load the CSS if the browser wasn't going to have problem with it.
 I wasn't the only one to think like this.
 There was already a phrase out there: [Cutting the Mustard](http://responsivenews.co.uk/post/18948466399/cutting-the-mustard).
 “Brilliant!”
 I thought - that'll do nicely.
 I can detect unsupported browsers and give them little or no CSS and then I'd be free and safe to design my modules the way I wanted.

 But what if JS wasn't available or didn't load?
 It's not as rare an occurrence as some people think (see Craig Buckler's post on [“The JavaScript-Dependency Backlash”](http://www.sitepoint.com/javascript-dependency-backlash-myth-busting-progressive-enhancement/) - heading 'MYTH: No One Disables JavaScript' and the quote from [Jake Archibald](https://t.co/uTM3255RuW): “All your users are non-JS while they're downloading your JS” taken from [Everyone has JavaScript, right?](http://kryogenix.org/code/browser/everyonehasjs.html)).